 Mauricio is definitely not your average coffee farmer.
 He is a retired doctor (oncologist) who developed a relentless passion for coffee.
-Mauricio is an avid reader and is taking a science-first approach to coffee that will only lead him to greatness.
+An avid reader, Mauricio is taking a science-first approach to coffee that will only lead him to greatness.
 He is growing over 18 varieties of coffee on his farm, and around eight of them are presently in production.
-This offering is a truly incredible white honey processed Maragogype.
+This offering is a truly delicious maragogype.

 When Mauricio began planting La Negrita, he didn’t want to replicate the standard monoculture Colombian coffee farm, he wanted to grow many exotic varieties, each of which would result in a unique profile.
 At present, he has planted Yellow Bourbon, Red Bourbon, Yellow Maragogype, Red Maragogype, Yellow Geisha, Bronze Tip Geisha, Green Tip Geisha, Laurina, Sudan Rume, Cidra, Java, SL-28, Wush-wush, Typica, Villa Sarchi, Pluma Hidalgo, Mundo Novo and Moka.
 He has plans to continue diversifying the coffee plantation further as he grows.